ermaccer/Worms4UHD.MouseFix/README.md

 It looks like there might be some kind of race error between these two functions, disabling the system one seems to fix the cursor stuttering.

+# Installation
+Extract .zip file from Releases section to root game folder (where executable is).